By Eric Friedman

 The BA and SRG identified early on the importance and potential of the word “independent.”
-According to a recent Harris Poll survey, the terms “independent” and “independently owned” have the highest consumer awareness levels (81 percent) among the 29 most current beer-marketing buzzwords—an insight SRG’s primary research confirms.
+According to a recent Harris Poll survey, the terms “independent” and “independently owned” have the highest consumer awareness levels (81%) among the 29 most current beer marketing buzzwords—an insight SRG’s primary research confirms.
 Simply put, independence matters…a lot.

 The importance of independence, combined with customer confusion surrounding acquired brands, represents a significant opportunity for craft brewers.
-Guided by these insights, the Brewers Association determined that the craft brewer seal needed to be disruptive within the context of both on-premises and off-premises beer environments—just as craft brewers themselves have been.
+Guided by these insights, the Brewers Association determined that the craft brewer seal needed to be disruptive within the context of both on-premise and off-premise beer environments—just as craft brewers themselves have been.

 As you can see, the broken typography of the word “independent” is disruptive.
 The inverted bottle-shape design is also disruptive—not just to the category, but in introducing a novel shape within the broader world of certification seals.
 It’s cool, visually impactful, and communicates significant substance despite its minimalistic nature.